BYTEA

 FROM api_keys

-• For files larger than a few megabytes, store them in object storage (S3, GCS) and save the URL or path in a VARCHAR column — BYTEA at that scale increases backup size and memory pressure.
+• For files larger than a few megabytes, store them in object storage and save the URL in a VARCHAR column — BYTEA at that scale increases backup size and memory pressure.

 • Use parameterized queries when inserting binary data from application code — your database driver handles proper encoding without manual hex escaping.